The world is growing up.

 Why would our parents lie to us?

-An example is someday you will have a job.
+An example is that someday, you will have a job.

 Most of us get some level of education, and from there, we make choices and pursue a career.

-Life sometimes throws us a curve ball, and instead of a career with a 9 to 5 job, we get an hourly wage at a fast food joint.
+Life sometimes throws us a curveball, and instead of a career with a 9-to-5 job, we end up with an hourly wage at a fast food joint.

-When, we were told we would grow up to have a career, and we dreamed what that career would be the difference between Reality and our dream can be strikingly different can it not?
+When we were told we would grow up to have a career and dream about what that career would be, the difference between Reality and our dream can be strikingly different, can it not?

 Right now, you and I are living in a time of change.

-We are witness to what I'm calling a clash of expectations.
+We are witnesses to what I'm calling a clash of expectations.

 That difference is Reality.

-This clash of expectations today occurs because we for the first time in history can have the truth as well as lies delivered into our hands and into our minds instantly.
+This clash of expectations today occurs because, for the first time in history, we can have both the truth and lies delivered into our hands and minds instantly.

 Steve Jobs wanted to put the power of the computer into everyone's hands.

-He saw it as a way of incorporating, of blending together, of merging the human race in a specific manner to embrace the harmony of humanity through knowledge.
+He saw it as a way of incorporating, blending, and merging the human race in a specific manner to achieve the harmony of humanity through knowledge.

 He helped usher in the communication age.

-People like Buckminster Fuller saw that the desktop computer was going to be the most revolutionary power to pull all aspects of humanity onto a critical path of knowledge.
+People like Buckminster Fuller recognized that the desktop computer would be the most revolutionary force to unite all aspects of humanity on a critical path of knowledge.

 For the very first time in human history, humanity would be able to know information instantly.